Patapata Hikōsen no Bōken, or Secret of Cerulean Sand, is a 2002 Japanese / Korean co-production and lasts 26 episodes.

 - You Have Outlived Your Usefulness:

-- Later, William push his master spy Morilire in the sky and kill, with his airplane-weapon, the entire population of Neo-City in the airplanes where they were.
+- Later, William push his master spy Morilire in the sky to his Disney Villain Death and kill, with his airplane-weapon, the entire population of Neo-City in the airplanes where they were simply because he wanted to use it on humans.